device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 ![Edit button](/assets/images/jsm-solution-guide/image57.jpg)

-1. **External Import Token.** The token generated by the schema on Assets (formerly Insight) should be entered into this  required field.
+1. **External Import Token** The token generated by the schema on Assets (formerly Insight) should be entered into this  required field.
-2. **Cron (UTC).** This field is required to create the new object schema import and is used to automatically launch the synchronization process.
+2. **Cron (UTC)** This field is required to create the new object schema import and is used to automatically launch the synchronization process.
 The Hourly, Daily, Weekly and Monthly options give you the option of selecting a desired frequency (like every hour) or specific time (e.g. 08h00) in which to periodically perform the  data synchronization.
-3. When you have completed the form, click on the **Save_** button to save the information.
+3. When you have completed the form, click on the **Save** button to save the information.

 ![Role requirement](/assets/images/jsm-solution-guide/image51.jpg)